pyOpenSci/handbook/community/events/sprints.md

 we should add content review and sphinx as a status options for people that review our guidebook, run through tutorials etc.
 :::

-:::{important}
+:::{admonition} Make sure issues contain specific detailed information before adding them to a project board
+:class: important

-If you are creating a new `help-wanted` issue it's critical that you include as much detailed information in the issue as possible.
+If you are creating a new `help-wanted` issue, it's important to include as much detailed information in the issue as possible.
 Imagine someone else reading the issue (that is not you!).
 In reading the issue, does an outside contributor have:

-* clearly understand the problem? (be specific, provide examples, links etc)
+* enough information to understand the problem? (be specific, provide examples, links runnable code, broken github action runs)
-* have enough information to solve the problem?
+* enough information to solve the problem?
-* know exactly where the problem is occurring (provide links if you can or code examples )
+* know exactly where the problem is occurring (provide links if you can or code examples)
-* have enough information needed to solve the problem?

 When in doubt, more information is always better!
 :::

 Labeling issues with `help-wanted` / `sprintable` throughout the year as they are opened will save significant preparation time when a Sprint event arises.
 It will also make it easier for fly-by contributors to find things to help us with throughout the year.

-### Pre-Sprint Event Tasks
+## Pre-Sprint Event Tasks

-#### Triage (Help-Wanted) Issues Across the pyOpenSci Organization
+### Triage (Help-Wanted) Issues Across the pyOpenSci Organization

 Before a sprint begins, someone on the pyOpenSci team should go through and triage all of the open issues in the organization to determine: